Peloro/Peloro/README.md

 - 🔭 Hi!
 My name is Pedro, a 18 year-old Computer Science student from Brazil that especializes in C/C++.
 As of now, I'm just looking to improve my skills at coding by applying myself in college while doing some projects that I may find interesting.

+- 🎮 I love playing games in my spare time (although College doesn't leave that much time for that).

 - 🌱 My primary focus is to get better at the languages that I already know and use while also trying out new ones.

 - 📫 You can contact me via Instagram @peloro45 or via email at plf@outlook.com.br